edwardoughton/stawpy/README.md

 Finally, the `vis_sc.py` script will take the self-collected data for all OAs, and then produce a set of plotted visualizations.

-### Running the scripts for estimating national WiFi availability
+### Running the scripts for estimating national Wi-Fi availability

-To make a national estimate of fixed broadband adoption and WiFi availability, for all OAs using national statistics (ns), run:
+To make a national estimate of fixed broadband adoption and Wi-Fi availability, for all OAs using national statistics (ns), run:

 - scripts/ns.py